How do I reference a paper? If I reference a paper, can I copy it? "But that can't be plagiarised, I referenced the paper!!!"

 The first membrane-bound amine oxidase was discovered in 1997 and was found in adipocyte plasma membranes (Morris et al., 1997).

-And in your bibliography (references at the end of your work) you would write:
+In your bibliography (references at the end of your work), you would write:

 Morris NJ, Ducret A, Aebersold R, Ross SA, Keller SR, and Lienhard GE.
 (1997) Membrane amine oxidase cloning and identification as a major protein in the adipocyte plasma membrane.
 J Biol Chem.
 272(14):9388-92

-Now, depending on the referencing style you are using there may be some rules governing how many authors you put in the reference in the text and the bibliography, so that will have to be checked.
+Now, depending on the referencing style you are using, there may be some rules governing how many authors you include in the references in the text and the bibliography, so that will have to be checked.

-And finally, with 'names referencing' there can be the problem of the same name publishing two papers in the same year.
+Finally, with 'names referencing,' there can be the problem of the same name publishing two papers in the same year.
 So, for example, imagine there were these two papers.

 Morris NJ (2010) Everything you wanted to know about plagiarism.
 J. Plag.
 123(10):992-999